joefiorini/userobsessed/_posts/2011-05-10-copy-and-paste-in-vim.markdown

 ---
 date: 2011-05-10 00:12 AM
-title: Pasting in command line Vim
+title: Pasting in terminal Vim
 layout: post
 category: tips-and-tricks
 tweet: Make pasting text in command line Vim suck less.
 ---

-I like using Vim on the command line rather than through a GUI.
+I like using Vim <del datetime="2011-05-10T02:32+0000">on the command line</del> <ins datetime="2011-05-10T02:32+0000">in a terminal emulator</ins>[^1] rather than through a GUI.
 I'm a fairly distracted person, and I've found that a strong single-tasking workflow helps me stay focused.
 Most of my day is spent in one terminal window with one browser window open.

 ### The problem

-Unfortunately, pasting in command-line Vim sucks.
+Unfortunately, pasting in <del datetime="2011-05-10T02:32+0000">command-line</del> <ins datetime="2011-05-10T02:32+0000">terminal</ins> Vim sucks.
 When I paste a nicely formatted block of Ruby code I end up with something like this:

 {% highlight ruby %}